 Founded in 1981 as Skilltronics, Inc. in Corvallis, Oregon, Pioneer Pacific College began as a unique training program for students interested in entering the growing electronics industry.
 Over the years, Pioneer Pacific College has continued adding programs and evolving training to better meet the employment needs of industries in demand, as well as the needs of the communities we serve.

-Here are some highlights of the school’s history:
+Here are some highlights of Pioneer Pacific College’s history:

 1981: Pioneer Pacific is founded by James and Irene Childers as Skilltronics, Inc. in Corvallis, Oregon.